 Trajan, is preserved.
-(456) Their figures are frequently found on coins.
+(455) Their figures are frequently found on coins.
 (456)

 25. The distinctively Alexandrian triad of Sarapis, Isis, and Harpokrates stands by itself in the development of Græco-Egyptian religion, and presents the most complete instance of the fusion of the two theologies.
 It was in accordance with the Egyptian custom that the triad was appropriated to the Greek city as its foundation, and all three of the deities were originally Egyptian.
-But the leading member of the triad was practically unknown, a mere local form of Osiris-Apis, whose temple happened to stand on the site of Alexandria, (457) until he was brought under Greek influence.
-Then there was built up, out of sources partly Greek and partly Egyptian, the conception of a god whose popularity quickly outstripped that of any other deity, local or foreign, in Egypt, and spread even to Rome.
+But the leading member of the triad was practically unknown, a mere local form of Osiris-Apis, whose temple happened to stand on the site of Alexandria, until he was brought under Greek influence.

-Fig. 115.-Sarapis: Coin of Hadrian, (Bodleian.)
+Fig. 115.-Sarapis: Coin of Hadrian.
+(Bodleian.)